 Transactions by size

-► Deal size was disclosed in approximately one quarter of all announced transactions in Q4 2013.
+► Deal size was disclosed for 30% of all announced transactions in Q4 2014.

 Private equity statistics: Germany, Switzerland and Austria